davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 spring.data.gemfire.security.password=Secret
 ```

 You need not explicitly declare the `@EnableSecurity` annotation just to
 specify security configuration (such as username and password).

-Inside a managed environment, such as the {pivotal-cloudfoundry-name}
+Inside a managed environment, such as the Tanzu Application Service
-when using {pivotal-gemfire-name}, SBDG is able to introspect the
+when using VMware GemFire, SBDG is able to introspect the
 environment and configure security (auth) completely without the need to
 specify any configuration, usernames and passwords, or otherwise.
 This
 is due, in part, because TAS supplies the security details in the VCAP
 environment when the application is deployed to TAS and bound to
-services (such as {pivotal-gemfire-name}).
+services (such as VMware GemFire).

 So, in short, you need not explicitly declare the `@EnableSecurity`
 annotation (or `@ClientCacheApplication`).

 However, if you do explicitly declare the `@ClientCacheApplication` or
 `@EnableSecurity` annotations, you are now responsible for this
 configuration, and SBDG’s auto-configuration no longer applies.

 While explicitly declaring `@EnableSecurity` makes more sense when
 “overriding” the SBDG security auto-configuration, explicitly declaring
 the `@ClientCacheApplication` annotation most likely makes less sense
 with regard to its impact on security configuration.

-This is entirely due to the internals of {apache-geode-name}, because,
+This is entirely due to the internals of VMware GemFire, because,
 in certain cases (such as security), not even Spring is able to
-completely shield you from the nuances of {apache-geode-name}'s
+completely shield you from the nuances of VMware GemFire's
 configuration.
 No framework can.

 You must configure both auth and SSL before the cache instance (whether
 a `ClientCache` or a peer `Cache`) is created.
 This is because security
 is enabled and configured during the “construction” of the cache.
 Also,,
 the cache pulls the configuration from JVM System properties that must
 be set before the cache is constructed.

 Structuring the “exact” order of the auto-configuration classes provided
 by SBDG when the classes are triggered, is no small feat.
 Therefore, it